ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/README.md

 | `elasticsearchLogging.password`      | Password to connect to external ElasticSearch Server | |

+### Slack Integration

+ServiceX can send notifications of new user registrations to the Slack channel of your choice and allow administrators to approve pending users directly from Slack.
+To set this up, complete the following steps before deploying ServiceX:

+- Create a secure Slack channel in your workspace (suggested name: `#servicex-signups`), accessible only to developers or administrators of ServiceX.
+- Go to https://api.slack.com/apps and click "Create New App".
+Fill in ServiceX as the name and choose your workspace.
+- Scroll down to the App Credentials section and find your Signing Secret.
+Copy this value and place it in your `values.yaml` file as `app.slackSigningSecret`.
+- Scroll up to the feature list, click on Incoming Webhooks, and click the switch to turn them on.
+- Click the Add New Webhook to Workspace button at the bottom, choose your signups channel, and click the Allow button.
+- Copy the Webhook URL and store it in `values.yaml` under `app.newSignupWebhook`.
+Your next ServiceX deployment is ready to send Slack notifications!

 ### Using The Service
 You can access the REST service on your desktop with
 ```bash